niklaas/www-niklaas-eu/content/2019-02-02-pinentry-x-remote.md

 title: "Using a proper pinentry remotely when running X"
 date: 2019-03-10T16:59:49+01:00
 tags: ["Debian", "ssh", "pinentry", "gpg", "GnuPG"]

-excerpt: >
-  Use `pinentry-gtk2` to avoid a missing password prompt when connecting to a remote machine.
 ---

 The application `pinentry` opens when you need to provide your password for